duggabe/gr-webserver/README.md

 # gr-webserver

-This web server emulates a terminal/console using a browser for the user interface.<br>
+This web server emulates a terminal/console using a browser for the user interface.
+It is mainly for use with GNU Radio.<br>

+## Versions

+There are two release versions of this program:

-For use with GNU Radio, it sends keyboard input text to a ZMQ PUSH Message socket and displays received text from a ZMQ PULL Message socket.
-It can be used as an alternative to a Message Edit Box and/or a Message Debug Block for string messages.
+* Version v1.0.16.0 sends keyboard input text as a PMT message to a ZMQ PUSH Message socket and displays received PMT messages from a ZMQ PULL Message socket.
+It can be used as an alternative to a Message Edit Box and/or a Message Debug Block for PMT string messages.

+* Version v2.0.0.0 sends keyboard input text as a PDU message to a ZMQ PUB Message socket and displays received PDU messages from a ZMQ SUB Message socket.
+It can interface with all of the PDU string functions.

-Here is a screen shot:
+Here is a screen shot of Version 1:

 ![screen shot](./gr-webserver_out.png "gr-webserver Console")